Weerel/Coursera_Capstone/FinalReport.md

 ![Map of Toronto](/fig_count_cat_cluster.jpg)

 In the figure above four clusters are shown.
+They are good separated and distinguish small neighbourhood with high density and large neighbourhood with lo density.

 ![Map of Toronto](/fig_count_volume_cluster.jpg)